grumpyjames/birding-almanac/features/a-200-bird-year/part-44-east-of-inverness.md

 #### Getting there

-The drive back is just as good the one out - we notice that a few hills have a dusting of snow on them that didn't before.
+The drive back is just as good as the one out - we notice that a few hills have a dusting of snow on them that didn't before.
 We make our traditional stop at the large Tesco on the way out of Inverness (which I think is our strongest repeat destination, coming in at over one visit per Scotland trip across multiple years; well done to the proprietors) and head out for Nairn,